+ 86-13923347227

 2. Sanitary Napkins

 Bamboo pulp has also made inroads into feminine hygiene products.
 Its natural antibacterial properties, derived from a compound called bamboo kun, help reduce irritation and odor, offering a healthier alternative to wood pulp-based sanitary pads.
-Pioneered in China, bamboo pulp sanitary napkins are 300% more absorbent than their wood counterparts and compostable, addressing both user comfort and waste concerns.
+China’s bamboo pulp sanitary napkins offer 300% more absorbency than wood-based ones and are fully compostable.

 3. Kitchen Towels and Napkins